 Cut is so important to a diamond's overall beauty, Blue Nile gemologists recommend purchasing the highest cut grade within your budget.

 All diamonds have varying degrees of brilliance, scintillation, and fire, but a well-cut diamond will always appear beautiful.

 Poorly cut diamonds will appear dull or glassy, and, in those areas where light leaks out of the bottom of the diamond, may have dark areas.

-Shape and cut are often used synonymously, but while shape describes a diamond's form, such as round or oval, cut is a grade that refers to a diamond's light return, or, as we generally think of it, sparkle.
+Shape and cut are often used interchangeably, but while shape describes a diamond's form, such as round or oval, cut is a grade that refers to a diamond's light return, or, as we generally think of it, sparkle.

 Diamonds with the highest cut grades cost more, not only because they are rarer, but also because of the skill and experience needed by the diamond cutter to produce such a beautiful stone.
 In addition, far more time is required to produce a well-cut stone.